-Among my low carb chicken recipes, this one is definitely a go-to.
-The outside of the chicken is coated with crunchy deliciousness, while the insides ooze with cheese.
-With plenty of seasoning and marinara, it’s one of my most flavorful Italian chicken recipes!
+Among my low carb chicken recipes, this one is a definite go-to — the chicken is coated with a crunchy exterior, while the inside oozes with cheese.
+It’s finished with a smothering of herbaceous marinara and seasoning.
+Ok, now I’m drooling!

 - Tastes like Italian heaven!